WojciechMatuszewski/programming-notes/aws-solutions-architect.md

 ### CloudFormation Stack Set

+ń
 Stack sets allows you to create _stacks_ (basically resources) across different accounts and regions using the same _CloudFormation template_

+### CloudFormation Change Set

+**Change sets** allows you to **preview changes you made to your template before deploying the template for realz**.

+- AWS will basically tell you: this will be modified, this will be deleted, this will be created...

+* when you are ready **you can execute given change set to introduce the changes**

 ### AWS Glue